jnozzi/cocoadev.com/markdown/LookupAspects.md

-So we could pass General/NSObject to the code below and it would work.. but what do we do with all of General/NSObjects original methods, so that we can access them when we need them (sorted by selector somewhere)
+So we could pass NSObject to the code below and it would work.. but what do we do with all of NSObjects original methods, so that we can access them when we need them (sorted by selector somewhere)
 Does anybody know of a good data structure for make a dictionary with Selectors as keys and Methods as entries? how would I go about creating such a data structure?